JonasKemmer/AliasFinder/JOSS_Paper/paper.md

 The script is based on a method described in @Dawson2010, however ``AliasFinder`` uses some improvements described in detail within Stock et al.(in prep.). **To our knowledge, there are no other public packages to perform alias testing based on this methodology.** The basic principle is to simulate an ensemble of noisy time-series based on the original data sampling and noise level and inject one of the signals observed within the original data into this time-series.
- ``AliasFinder`` will than plot the median GLS periodogram [@Zechmeister2009] from the simulations of the injected signal overplotted with the original data periodogram.
-From the comparison of the signal properties (signal power, frequeny or phase) at the injected frequency and its aliases between these two periodograms one can than assess the true period of the signal.
+ ``AliasFinder`` will then plot the median GLS periodogram [@Zechmeister2009] from the simulations of the injected signal overplotted with the original data periodogram.
+From the comparison of the signal properties (signal power, frequency or phase) at the injected frequency and its aliases between these two periodograms one can then assess the true period of the signal.
 We show a straightforward example of such a plot in Fig. 1. where we test two possible true periods of a planet at either 2.64 d or 1.60 d which was analyzed by [@Trifonov2018].
 From the comparison of the simulated time series (in black) to the observed periodogram (in red) it is obvious that only the period of 2.64 d (f~0.38 1/d) is able to reproduce the data correctly.

 ``AliasFinder`` is specifically written for Python 3 and should run with a standard Anaconda distribution